happy young woman wearing exercise clothing walking on a path through trees in autumn

 If you're unsure of your policy start date, you'll find it in the welcome documentation you received after your application was approved.
 Failing that, you can find out more by contacting Bupa or logging into your policy portal.

-Is Bupa's mental health cover any good?
+Is Bupa's mental health cover good?

 In short, it is.
 Bupa health insurance policies offer a comprehensive approach that includes mental health cover as a standard.
 You don't have to worry about pricing up policy add-ons; apply and enjoy the benefits.